bellgutu/Proof-Ledger/docs/Technical-Architecture.md

 The project has undergone a rigorous testing process to ensure stability, reliability, and security across all components.

 -   **Smart Contract Testing**:
-    -   **Comprehensive Unit Tests**: All core smart contracts, including the DEX Router, Liquidity Pools, and Perpetuals Vault, have been tested extensively.
+    -   **Comprehensive Unit Tests**: All core smart contracts, including the legacy DEX, Liquidity Pools, and Perpetuals Vault, as well as the new AI-powered ecosystem (`MainContract`, `AdaptiveMarketMaker`, etc.), have been tested extensively.
     -   **Scenario-Based Testing**: Complex user flows such as multi-step swaps, liquidity provisioning/removal, and leveraged trade lifecycle (open, close, liquidate) have been simulated and validated.
     -   **Deployment Verification**: Contracts have been successfully compiled and deployed to local (Hardhat/Anvil) and public testnet (Sepolia) environments, confirming their operational integrity.

 -   **Frontend & Integration Testing**:
     -   **Component-Level Validation**: All UI components have been tested for correct rendering and functionality.
-    -   **End-to-End User Flow Testing**: The full application has been tested from the user's perspective, covering wallet connection, asset management, DeFi interactions, and AI tool usage.
+    -   **End-to-End User Flow Testing**: The full application has been tested from the user's perspective, covering wallet connection, asset management, DeFi interactions, and AI tool usage across both the legacy and new AMM systems.
     -   **Cross-Browser Compatibility**: The application has been verified to work consistently across modern web browsers.
     -   **Responsive Design**: The UI has been tested on a range of screen sizes to ensure a seamless experience on both desktop and mobile devices.